Dylan Phythian: 2017

 While playing fullback in round 1 of the 2017 season against the New Zealand Warriors, Phythian suffered a season-ending injury, tearing the anterior cruciate ligament in his left knee.
 In September, he had his Knights contract extended until the end of 2018.

 2018

 On 27 March, Phythian had his contract terminated by the Knights after he returned a second positive test for social drugs, the first test remaining anonymous under the NRL's rules, with the second positive test automatically incurring a 12-match suspension.

 Phythian made his return to the field in June for Lakes United in the Newcastle Rugby League.
 Less than a week later, he made a mid-season move to the Burleigh Bears in the Queensland Cup.

 2019

 In February, Phythian was given the chance to train and trial with the Gold Coast Titans during the pre-season.

 In September, Phythian played five-eighth in the 2019 Intrust Super Cup Grand Final defeating Wynnum Manly.
-He also played in the State Championship Grand Final against the NSW Instrust Super Cup winners Newtown Jets.
+He also played in the State Championship Grand Final against the NSW Intrust Super Cup winners Newtown Jets.